 - left unchecked, damp and condensation may result in floors and walls simply rotting away;

-- the mould that breeds in these conditions generates a pungent and unpleasant smell and carries a veritable “minefield” of risks to your health, says a guide published by Caravans Autotrader about buying a second hand caravan;
+- the mould that breeds in these conditions generates a pungent and unpleasant smell and carries a veritable “minefield” of risks to your health – and a recent edition of Caravan Talk lists five of the harmful effects of mould and mildew;

 - a final health and safety warning might also be sounded about fire hazards and the use of bottled gas within the confines of a touring caravan;

-Have (an electric) bike and you might well travel in style and precious little effort in helping yourself to keep fit.
-But there are many other – typically much cheaper – ways of staying healthy whilst enjoying your touring caravan outings.
+Have (an electric) bike, and you might well travel in style and precious little effort in helping yourself to keep fit.
+But there are many other ways of staying healthy while enjoying your touring caravan outings too.

-Whilst working on ways of keeping yourself fit in the great outdoors, however, it is equally important to maintain a safe and healthy environment inside your caravan.
+Continue working on keeping yourself fit in the great outdoors, and remember that it is equally important to maintain a safe and healthy environment inside your caravan.

 Further reading: Portable exercise equipment for your caravan